 Of all the latest trends in bathroom design, the freestanding bath appears to have the greatest appeal.
 Gone are the days when you needed an acre-sized bathroom and a trust fund to own one.
 The undeniable beauty and glamour they bring to your bathroom is clear, but when it comes to buying one, you want to make sure you know your stuff.

 This freestanding bath buying guide can answer the most frequently asked questions you may have before purchasing, and provide you with everything you need to know.

-You might envisage a freestanding bath to be the focal point of a bathroom with oodles of space all around it.
-This is true with bathrooms of a certain size, but with a huge variety of sizes and styles now available, space isn’t the issue it used to be.
-While they do make a stunning showpiece, you’re left with the freedom to dictate how you want it to impact your bathroom design.
+You might envisage a freestanding bath as the focal point of a bathroom with oodles of space around it.
+This is true of certain sized bathrooms, but with a huge variety of sizes and styles now available, space is no longer an issue.
+While they do make a stunning showpiece, you are afforded the freedom to dictate how you want it to impact your bathroom design.

-Without the restrictions of having to be up against the wall or tucked away in a corner, the structure of your freestanding bath can be whatever suits you and your family best.
-It can be narrow and shallow for young kids, or deep and wide if you’re someone who likes a long relaxing soak in the tub after work.
+Without the restrictions of having to be up against the wall or tucked away in a corner, the structure of your freestanding bath can be whatever suits you and your family.
+It can be narrow and shallow for young kids, or deep and wide if you prefer a long relaxing soak in the tub after work.

-Freestanding baths tend to fall within two camps: traditional freestanding baths and contemporary freestanding bathtubs.
-This is by no means a rigid definition as some baths have elements of both within their design.
+Stand alone baths tend to fall within two camps: traditional freestanding baths and contemporary freestanding bathtubs.
+This is by no means a rigid definition, as some baths have elements of both within their design.

-Traditional freestanding baths have that classic feel about them and consist of slipper baths and roll top baths.
-The classic feel is further enhanced by the supporting claw feet, better suited to a traditional bathroom design.
+Traditional freestanding baths have that classic feel about them and include popular styles such as slipper baths and roll top baths.
+The classic feel is further enhanced by supporting claw feet, better suited to a traditional bathroom design.

 Slipper baths are characterised by their shape, with one end being higher than the other.
 A more modern take on the slipper bath allows the bath to rest directly onto the floor, creating a seamless structure allowing for a more contemporary feel.